schatekar/blog/_talks/DRAFT-spa-conf-chatbot.md

 ## Benefits of participating

-- Learn the fundamental building blocks of any chatbot or Voice User Interface (VUI)
+- Learn the fundamental building blocks of a chatbot
+- Understand core NLU concepts like intents, entities etc.
 - Get started with using Watson Conversation to power the natural language understanding of your bot
-- Learn the best architectural practices of a chatbot
+- Learn the best architectural practices to build a chatbot
-- Characteristics of a great chatbot
+- Find out what makes a great chatbot
+- What is needed to go from "deployed on a machine under my desk" to production

 ## Materials you'll provide

  - Slide deck
+ - Github links to demo code
  - Links to useful articles and blog posts

 ## Process

-This is a good old "slides and talk" kind of session with a few demonstrations intermixed with a lot of opportunities for participants to get their questions answered.
+This is a tutorial style session.
+The audience can build a bot with me if they have all the pre-requisites on their machine.
+If we have enough people in the audience with the right setup on their machines then we can split the audience into groups and take a proper hands-on approach.
+If not, the audience can still follow along and understand how a chatbot is built.

+I will update the proposal with prerequisites at the appropriate time.

 ## Detailed timetable